 - The Regulations in Part B contain general rules applicable to all Users of University IT.
 It is the responsibility of Users to become familiar with the Rules that apply to the particular Systems or Facilities that they utilise for University purposes.

 - The Regulations in Part C relate to the permitted uses of digital content and software and includes the 'Code of Practice for the use of Software' described therein.
-They also include provisions relating to the use of personal data and application of the 'Data Protection Principles'.
+They also include provisions relating to the use and protection of personal data.

 - Part D relates to misuse of University ICT and the sanctions and disciplinary procedures that apply.
 Any Users of University ICT who breach these Regulations may be dealt with under the appropriate Disciplinary Procedures in force within the University of Glasgow.